Junaid Khan (cricketer)

 Mohammad Junaid Khan (جنید خان; born 24 December 1989) is a Pakistani cricket coach and former cricketer who played for the Pakistan national cricket team from 2011 to 2019.
 His cousin, the leg-spinner Yasir Shah, followed his path later.
 Junaid Khan was a member of the Pakistan team that won the 2017 ICC Champions Trophy.

 After an injury to Sohail Tanvir on the eve of the 2011 World Cup, Khan was called up as his replacement, with no experience in international cricket.
 Khan did not play in the tournament, and later made his One Day International debut in April 2011.
 In June that year Khan represented Lancashire County Cricket Club in English domestic cricket.

 In August 2018, he was one of 33 players to be awarded a central contract for the 2018–19 season by the Pakistan Cricket Board (PCB).

-Career
+Cricket career

 Sighting

 No cricketer had come from Swabi before and Khan did not take an interest in cricket initially.
 He played with tape-ball and was introduced to hard ball set up by his cousin.
 At age 16 he was measured as the fastest bowler in the NWFP Twenty/20 competition.
 Khan said, "Some of my team mates suggested that I should go for the Under 17 trials Abbottabad.
 I was in two minds but afterwards I was relieved that I attended the trials, as Ehteshamuddin spotted me and told me that I had potential and that I should go to Lahore".